 You have the drive to succeed.
 With an associate’s, bachelor’s, or even master’s degree from an accredited school such as CTU, you can make it happen.
 Better yet, with our online degree programs, you can complete your degree and still maintain a reasonable work-life balance.
 That’s because CTU is not your typical education experience.
 At CTU, you’re in control.
 You can attend school when and where it’s most convenient for you.
 At night, during the day, on weekends, whichever option fits your busy schedule.

-There are a wide variety of online degree programs to choose from too.
-Accounting…Business Administration…Information Technology…Criminal Justice…there are more than 50 Degree Programs in all.
+There are a wide variety of online Associate, Bachelor, and Masters degree programs to choose from, such as Accounting…Business Administration…Information Technology…Criminal Justice…there are more than 50 Degree Programs in all.

-Click here for a complete list of CTU’s academic programs eligible for the BHMT Commitment Grant.
+Click here for a complete list of CTU’s academic programs that are eligible for the BHMT Commitment Grant.

 CTU-faculty are well-grounded in the real world.
 They have practical experience in the fields they teach, the course content is up-to-date, and it reflects the input of a distinguished advisory board of business leaders.
 Bottom line: you have the education you need to hit the ground running when you graduate.